Phantom0131dev/Phantom0131/README.md

 ### Hi there, I'm Nikita - aka [Phantomdev]👋

-## I'm a ukrainian Developer and Owner of the Jey project!
+## I'm a ukrainian Developer

-- 🔭 I’m currently working on a JeyProject!
+- 🔭 I’m currently working on a my JeyProject!
 - 🌱 I’m currently learning JavaScript and Node.js

 ### Connect with me: